Search

 Course Description

-NURS212M - Nursing IV: Practice & App Lab The student develops increased competence and independence to provide and manage care for patients and families with common multi-system health problems across the life span.
+NURS212M - Nursing IV: Parkland Medical The student develops increased competence and independence to provide and manage care for patients and families with common multi-system health problems across the life span.
 The scope of the course includes ethical decision-making, role performance and the care of patients with multi-system health problems of metabolism/immunity/hematopoiesis; cognition/sensation/perception; and cardio-respiratory.
 Additional course content includes leadership skills, health care policy and legislative advocacy.
 A research paper is required concerning current health care/nursing trends.
 Laboratory learning focuses on student case presentations involving current, multi-system health problems and ethical decision-making.
 Clinical learning experiences are provided for the student in advanced medical-surgical and community health settings.

 Focus Area